space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 A _pull request_ just means that you want a codebase to merge your changes from one of your branches onto one of their branches.
 In the context of the `funny-feature` example, this means you would be asking the main Space Station 14 repository to pull your code and integrate it there.

-GitHub only allows pull requests from repositories that are hosted on their servers, so you must update your GitHub fork (the `origin` remote) to be consistant with your local repository.
+GitHub only allows pull requests from repositories that are hosted on their servers, so you must update your GitHub fork (the `origin` remote) to be consistent with your local repository.
 To do this, we push our local branch to the `origin` remote.

 ### 5.A Pushing Commits